 What is a Chromebook?

 Chromebooks are laptops, just smaller, with lesser processing power and greater dependence on cloud storage.
 Recent designs offer tablet options or 2-in-1 options whereby users can use them either as laptops or tablets.

 They are all built on the foundations of Google’s Chrome OS, hence the name, and they all pack extraordinary capacities of battery life and functionality.
-In fact, Chromebooks released since late 2017 have been designed to also run Android applications alongside the Linux operating system recently initiated.
+In fact, released in late 2017 have been designed to also run Android apps alongside the Linux chrome operating system recently initiated.

-Instead, Chromebooks make use of web apps to get you connected to your favorite applications through the Chrome browser – the secret behind how Chromebooks are so light.
+Instead, Chromebooks make use of web apps to get you connected to your favorite applications through the Chrome browser – the secret behind how they are so lightweight.